jiaqingxie/DeepProtein/Readme.md

 ---

 ## News
+- [03/25] DeepProtein now published three notebooks of dataset loading, training and inference with DeepProtT5 (colab).
+- [03/25] DeepProtein is now under the second round review at Bioinformatics.
 - [03/25] DeepProtein now supports Fold and Secondary Structure Dataset
 - [03/25] DeepProtein: Files under the train folders are now simplified, also code in Readme.md file.
 - [03/25] DeepProtein has now released DeepProtT5 Series Models, which can be found at https://huggingface.co/collections/jiaxie/protlm-67bba5b973db936ce90e7d54